 Our savanna mix provides color from April into October and attracts many kinds of wildlife.
 It consists nearly entirely of perennials with a few annuals or biennials that will provide some color while the perennials get established.
 This mix should be sown in late fall or winter--early February at the latest.
-Seed sown after February won't get the cold moist treatment (stratification) that it needs in order to germinate.
+Seed sown after February may not get the cold moist treatment (stratification) that it needs in order to germinate.

-An acre needs 4 to 7 pounds of mix
+An acre needs 3 to 3.25 pounds of mix